JeffreyBull76/CI_project4/README.md

   * [Cloudinary](https://cloudinary.com/) - Hosts all static files in the project and user images
   * [LINK](https://www.youtube.com/watch?v=2IbRtjez6ag) - Link to a lesson which showed how to create a simple animate on intersect script which was extended for my project
   * [LINK](https://www.w3resource.com/html-css-exercise/html-css-practical-exercises/html-css-practical-exercise-40.php) - Gallery code was taken from here then edited for use.
+  * [LINK](http://animista.net) - Used to create the bounce button effect and slide up image animation

 <br />